gonodono/hex-grid/README.md

 ### Degenerate grid cases

 Since the coordinate system here skips every other cross index in a given line, grids with a row count and/or column count of 1 can behave unexpectedly.
-I wouldn't consider these particular setups as "grids", really, but rather than have weird lower bounds for indices, or specialized behavior for only a handful of cases, I'll just explain what you should expect to see.
+I wouldn't consider these particular setups as "grids", really, but rather than have weird lower bounds for indices, or specialized behavior for only a handful of cases, I'll explain what you should expect to see.

 #### 1xN and Nx1 grids